-In the past, creating a highly customized, branded DDQ would have taken days, but with Smart DDQ, it’s all done within a matter of hours.
+In the past, creating a highly customised, branded DDQ would have taken days, but with Smart DDQs, it’s all done within a matter of hours.
 And issuing the DDQ couldn’t be easier – the organisation simply emails a secure link to the third party.
 The third party then logs in to complete the questionnaire, and because of Smart DDQ’s multilingual functionality, it can opt to do so in the language of their choice.
 This greatly improves the rate of completion – it’s that easy!

 Other noteworthy benefits include:

 - More collaboration, less chasing

 If a third party has not completed the DDQ, Smart DDQ sends them automatic reminders.
 It also shows where they are in the questionnaire, which helps to identify any blockers or areas where they may need assistance.
 This helps to remove any barriers standing in the way of DDQ completion, all without lifting a finger!